jwd-ali/RProgressView/README.md

 > var progessView = RProgressView()
 > ```

-You cann set number of circles you want in your progress view set `numberOfCircles` property
+You can set number of circles you want in your progress view set `numberOfCircles` property
 > ```swift
 > progress.numberOfCircles = 4
 > ```